thinknathan/def-html5-opt/README.md

 1. Minifies HTML and JS to reduce file size and speed loading
 2. Adds preload meta tags to speed up first boot
-3. Swaps the old loading bar animation for a more efficient GPU-accelerated animation
-4. Generates a service worker to persistently cache assets
+3. Generates a service worker to persistently cache assets

 ## Install